dhani1990/html-training/README.md

 -  Not writing Comments for html.
 -  using Same Id for multiple elements
 -  Indenting of code.
--  creating complicated element structure.
+-  creating complicated element structure and css structure.
 -  using table for every section.
 -  using complicated class naming.